2019 Harlan County coal miners' protest

-The 2019 Harlan County coal miners' protest was a labor protest held by dozens of coal miners in Cumberland, Kentucky.
+The 2019 Harlan County coal miners' protest was a labor protest held by dozens of coal miners in Cumberland, Kentucky, United States.
 The causes of the protest stemmed from the 2019 bankruptcy of Blackjewel Coal, a coal mining company that operated a mine in the county.
 Following the company's bankruptcy, former coal miners did not receive payment for several weeks of work, leading to many miners protesting by blocking a coal train on tracks in the county.
 The protest lasted from July 29 to September 26, with litigation continuing in bankruptcy courts.

 Background

 In 2019, Blackjewel, LLC, a subsidiary of Revelation Energy, was one of the largest coal operators in the country.
 On July 1, 2019, Blackjewel Coal filed for bankruptcy, leading to the abrupt firing of about 1,700 miners in Kentucky, Virginia, West Virginia, and Wyoming.
 200 miners in Harlan County were affected.
 Following this, many of the affected workers reported bounced paychecks and being unable to access their 401(k) accounts.
 Shortly thereafter, a miner in Wyoming filed a class-action lawsuit against Blackjewel, arguing that they violated workers' rights under the WARN Act.